Enmn/ListMaker-master/README.md

 =================

-* `additions` : It is added if you want it with the username
+* `Additions` : It is added if you want it with the username

-* `length` : The number of characters in the usernames
+* `Length` : The number of characters in the usernames

-* `count` : The quantity you want from username
+* `Count` : The quantity you want from username

 Programmers
 =================